The Role of IT Auditor

-Information Technology (IT) auditing has become a crucial component in ensuring the integrity, security, and efficiency of IT systems and infrastructures within organizations.
+IT Auditor has become a crucial component in ensuring the integrity, security, and efficiency of IT systems within organizations.
 This article delves into the niche of IT auditing, exploring its importance, history, current trends, educational pathways, career prospects, and much more.

 IT auditors are professionals who evaluate the systems, operations, and processes of an organization’s IT infrastructure to ensure compliance with regulations, efficiency, and security.
 Their role involves examining and assessing hardware, software, and network systems to identify vulnerabilities, inefficiencies, and risks.